 This is great for covering the fundamentals of a syllabus but not so much for building a fully working prototype in a short time.
 This is simply because building an app requires bits and parts of knowledge from each discipline to be put together in a seamless manner.

-You might be able to write amazing algorithms in ruby, but still not be able to build a full product.
+You might be able to write amazing algorithms in Python, but still not be able to build a full product.

 Without a fixed schedule and peer support, you will also require a tremendous amount of discipline to pick up coding online.